Kia ora koutou,

 We have teachers who are committed, on-going learners themselves; who recognise their responsibility of leading learning and who will inquire rigorously into their practices for improvement.
 This helps to ensure that the teaching and learning programmes we design are carefully considered, evaluated and put into practice.

-We will use National Standards information in Literacy and Numeracy to support and drive learning across the curriculum ensuring that we report to parents and students on progress and achievement in relation to these at least twice each year.
+We will use the NZ Curriculum Standards information in Literacy and Numeracy to support and drive learning across the curriculum ensuring that we report to parents and students on progress and achievement in relation to these at least twice each year.

 We believe in success for all at Target Road School; in providing a curriculum that is connected, relevant and challenging for our learners.